buhrmi/buhrmi/README.md

 ## Spectacular consulting services

 Need some help with Rails, Inertia, or Svelte?
-Buy the [24-hour consulting flatrate](https://www.paypal.com/ncp/payment/DT7QS3QN5YTCN).
+Buy the [24-hour consulting package](https://www.paypal.com/ncp/payment/DT7QS3QN5YTCN).
+You'll get 24 hours of direct support via email, chat, voice, video (whatever you prefer).
+That includes consultation, planning, and programming a new feature in an existing project or even bootstrapping a completely new project.
+If you're not satisfied you'll get your money back.